STM-Capstone-2022/stm-capstone-aws/README.md

 - `cdk synth` to Generate the application templates for each stack and upload assets to the CDK bucket
 - `cdk deploy` to launch the stacks to your account

-## stm-alexa-endpoint: Attaching an Alexa Skill
+## stm-alexa-endpoint: Attaching an Alexa Skill (Manual Activation)

 I've found that setting up an Alexa Skill is a frustratingly un-automatable task for devs to set up on their own accounts.
 Creating an Alexa Skill needs to happen once, and it needs to be reattached to the Lambda whenever it is fully